Aircoookie/WLED/usermods/Temperature/readme.md

 ## Installation

 Copy `usermod_temperature.h` to the wled00 directory.
-Uncomment the corresponding lines in `usermods_list.h` and compile!
+Uncomment the corresponding lines in `usermods_list.cpp` and compile!
 If this is the only v2 usermod you plan to use, you can alternatively replace `usermods_list.h` in wled00 with the one in this folder.

 ## Project link